 And ne inlæd usih in costunge, ah gefrig usich fro yfle.

-It may by now have occurred to you that this and the previous excerpts are all of the Lord’s Prayer (obviously convenient for comparative purposes as the Bible has been translated into so many languages).
-Or maybe not.
-Don’t feel too bad if it didn’t, for what we are dealing with in this latest excerpt is still pretty foreign to English.
-It’s a sample of Anglo-Saxon from the northeast coast of England known as Northumbrian, or in the more inclusive term for the dialects under Danish control, Anglian.
-It’s about as close to our archaic English as we can get, but by this time the language has already been absorbing features of Viking Norse over the past century, not to mention from preceding Danish invasions, the Angles of 449 and ancestor Scandinavians before that.
+Don’t feel too bad if you can’t make out much of this, again apart from recognizing it as the Lord’s Prayer, for it’s still pretty foreign to English.
+This is an Anglo-Saxon dialect from the northeast coast of England known as Northumbrian, or in the more inclusive term for the dialects under Danish control, Anglian.
+It’s about as close to our archaic English as we can get, but by this time the language has already been absorbing features of Viking Norse over the past century, not to mention from preceding Danish invasions—the Angles of 449 and ancestor Scandinavians before that.
 Let me render as many of the words as I can into their King James Bible cognates, while retaining the Northumbrian word order:

 Father our which art in heaven, be hallowed name thy.